IEatChu/Roger.github.io/projects/blackjack.md

 date: 2015
 published: true
 labels:
-  - pets
-  - tamed
+  - java
-  - cute
+  - programming language
+---
 summary: "This project involves the development of a Single Player Blackjack game as part of the ICS 111 course."
 ---

+Blackjack Card Game

 In this projecct, the game allows the player to try to get as close to 21 as possible without going over, while competing against the dealer.